gwtwod/humioapi/README.md

     print(event)
 ```

-## Create pollable QueryJobs with results, metadata and warnings (raised by default)
+## Create a pollable QueryJob with results, metadata and warnings (raised by default)

 ```python
 import humioapi